-60 The IT and Methods Programme in the Logistics Directorate is responsible for providing and overseeing information technology (IT) services and implementing the UPU's IT strategy.
-The UPU Management Committee decides on major IT investments and the broad IT strategy.

-61 The UPU uses commercial IT applications.
-No in-house applications have been developed or are in use, as the development of tailored applications is too costly.
-The Inspector was informed that the UPU tries to cooperate with other United Nations system organizations on the use of applications, because enhanced cooperation in this regard could lead to substantial cost savings for the organizations.
+- 60. The IT and Methods section under the Logistics Directorate is responsible for providing and overseeing information technology (IT) services as well as for implementing UPU's IT strategy.
+The UPU Management Committee decides on major IT investments and the broad IT strategy. - 61.
+UPU uses commercial IT applications.
+No in-house applications were developed and are in use, as the development of tailored applications is too costly.
+The Inspector was informed that UPU tries to cooperate with other United Nations system organizations concerning the use of applications, because enhanced cooperation in this regard could lead to substantial cost savings for the organizations.
 This also applies to the implementation of enterprise resource planning (ERP) systems.
-The Inspector concurs with this view and encourages enhanced cooperation and the joining of forces with other United Nations system organizations in this respect.
-She also notes the innovative and creative ideas employed by the IT Director to save money under ZNG (e.g. the state-of-the-art data storage centre).
+The Inspector concurs with this view and encourages enhanced cooperation and joining forces with other United Nations system organizations in this respect.
+She also notes the innovative and creative ideas employed by the IT Director to save money under ZNG, e.g. the state-of-the-art data storage centre.